jncox/cloud-init-lab-devmktg/contents/lab.rst

      .. figure:: images/pe_pc_create_vm.png

 #.
+Replace **<<your public SSH RSA key here>** with either your own SSH public key, or the key provided above

+#.
 Click **Save**

      At this point, Nutanix Acropolis will create a VM with the specifications you have provided.
 During this process you will see a task named **Create VM with customize**.
-During this process, Nutanix Acropolis prepares the VM to run our Cloud-Init spec the first time it is powered on.
+That tasks is Nutanix Acropolis preparing the VM to run our Cloud-Init spec the first time it is powered on.
 Wait until this step is completed before you try to power the VM on.

      .. figure:: images/create_vm_with_customize_pc.png

      .. figure:: images/create_vm_with_customize_pe.png

 #.
-Select your new VM and power it on
+When the **Create VM with customize** task has completed, select your new VM and power it on

-     - In Prism Central this is typically done by selecting the VM in the list, click the **Actions** button and selecting **Power On**
+     - In Prism Central this is typically done by selecting the VM in the list, clicking the **Actions** button and selecting **Power On**

        .. figure:: images/power_on_pc.png